jasper-zanjani/notes/docs/Health.md

 - It has been shown to increase serum testosterone in infertile men. ([2009](https://pubmed.ncbi.nlm.nih.gov/19501822/))
 - In a double-blind, placebo-controlled [crossover study](#crossover-trial), healthy men administered Ashwagandha (500 mg/day) experienced improved cognitive performance outcomes. ([2014](https://www.ncbi.nlm.nih.gov/pubmed/24497737))
+- A study that compared the difference in effect of 250 and 600 mg/day found that the higher dosage was associated with significantly greater stress and anxiety reduction and increased sleep quality. ([2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6979308/))

 | Product                                                                                                                                                  |                $ |        mg |         $/250 mg |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------: | --------: | ---------------: |